Girl Meets Fire

 Step 4

-If rice is too dry, add a broth to moisten.
+If the rice is too dry, add a broth to moisten.
 Serve hot as a side or light meal.

 Hand holding a forkful of arroz mamposteao, Puerto Rican rice mixed with beans, above a bowl on a blue patterned cloth.